PresentIDco/PresentIDFaceVerificationAPI/README.md

  * Add `HiBrainyPostURLUtils` class in your project.
 [Here](Android/HiBrainyPostURLUtils.java) is the content of the `HiBrainyPostURLUtils.java` class.
-   - Give your API Key from [my.HiBrainy.com](https://my.HiBrainy.com) in the Dashboard page. and assign `apiKey` variable.
+   - Assign the variable `apiKey` by your API-Key you took from [your account](https://my.hibrainy.com).
    - Replace `YourPackageName;` to your Package Name.

  * Insert the following element as a direct child of the manifest element.